SleepApnea.org is reader-supported. We may earn a commission on products purchased using links on this page. Learn more.

 Sleep on the Floor

 If you sleep alone and still feel hot, an alternative could be sleeping on the floor.
 This may be cooler than sleeping on a higher bed frame, because warm air rises.
-If you are not comfortable directly on the floor, you can try putting your mattress on the floor or using a platform bed that is much lower to the ground.
+If you aren't comfortable directly on the floor, you can try putting your mattress on the floor or using a platform bed that's much lower to the ground.

 Be Careful With Alcohol and Food